-- Clothing that displays or implies profane, vulgar, or obscene language/gestures, illegal activities, or offensive material will not be permitted. - Clothing that promotes activities or items that are against the code of conduct is not permitted. - Blouses, shirts, and slacks must not expose the stomach/midriff or undergarments. - Hats, handkerchiefs, bandanas, or extreme head attire are not to be worn in the building.
-Hair accessories will be acceptable unless worn for other purposes, not related to one's hair. - Any accessories, clothing, or apparel that a student or group of students wear to identify themselves for the purpose of harassing, threatening, or intimidating others will not be allowed. - Headbands and/or headband-like apparel worn at the forehead will not be an acceptable dress. - Blankets or other items covering the upper body that are not outlined in the student dress code will not be allowed at any time. - AT ANYTIME THE SCHOOL PRINCIPAL MAY ALLOW THEMED OR DRESS DOWN DAYS FOR STUDENTS; IN ADDITION, THE PRINCIPAL AND/OR ADMINISTRATORS MAY REQUEST A CHANGE OF DRESS THAT IS DISTRACTING, REVEALING, AND/OR PROBLEMATIC TO THE SCHOOL ENVIRONMENT. - Exceptions to the student dress code may be granted for religious and/or medical purposes.
+- Girls-stretch leggings, jeggings.
+Tights can only be worn under a dress or skirt and must be a solid color. - Knit joggers and sweatpants are not to be worn. - Any accessories, clothing, or apparel that a student or group of students wear to identify themselves for the purpose of harassing, threatening, or intimidating others will not be allowed. - Headbands and/or headband-like apparel worn at the forehead will not be an acceptable dress. - Athletic clothing worn for gym class may not be worn at any other time during the school day.
+Students are to be in dress code when leaving gym classes unless it is 4th block, and they are reporting directly to a school-sponsored activity that requires athletic attire (i.e., band practice, weight training, or sports team practice). - Blankets or other items covering the upper body that are not outlined in the student dress code will not be allowed at any time. - AT ANYTIME THE SCHOOL PRINCIPAL MAY ALLOW THEMED OR DRESS DOWN DAYS FOR STUDENTS; IN ADDITION, THE PRINCIPAL AND/OR ADMINISTRATORS MAY REQUEST A CHANGE OF DRESS THAT IS DISTRACTING, REVEALING, AND/OR PROBLEMATIC TO THE SCHOOL ENVIRONMENT. - Exceptions to the student dress code may be granted for religious and/or medical purposes.